sxkosone/meetbyme/README.md

 4. You can reference the key in your code with `process.env.REACT_APP_MAPBOX_API`

 ### Browser troubleshooting
-- If you get an "Error: Failed to initialize WebGL." on Google Chrome, you need to change your browser settings.
+- There is a [bug](https://github.com/mapbox/mapbox-gl-js/issues/4679) on some newer versions of Chrome that may cause the map to crash. that If you get an "Error: Failed to initialize WebGL." on Google Chrome, you need to change your browser settings.
 Go to `chrome://flags` on the omnibar and enable WebGL Draft Extensions and Override Software Rendering List.
-You'll be required to restart the browser after this

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).